 ||

-In many Latin American countries, the term “notario público” (which is Spanish for “notary public”) means something very different than what it means in the United States.
+In many Latin American countries, the term “notario público” (which is Spanish for “notary public”) means something different from what it means in the United States.
 In many Spanish-speaking nations, “notarios” are powerful attorneys with special legal credentials.
-In the U.S., however, notary publics are people appointed by state governments to witness the signing of important documents and administer oaths.
-A notario público is not authorized to provide you with any legal services related to immigration.
-Only an attorney or an accredited representative working for a Department of Justice (DOJ)-recognized organization can give you legal advice.
+In the United States, however, notary publics are people appointed by state governments to witness the signing of important documents and administer oaths.
+A notario público is not authorized to provide any legal services related to immigration.
+Only an attorney or an accredited representative working for a Department of Justice-recognized organization can give legal advice.

 |